cogpy/lexicog/AD_PARAGRAPH_COVERAGE_REPORT.md

 - AD 10.9.3.2 - Acquiescence to Fraudulent Acts
 - AD 10.9.3.3 - Party to Omission with Fraudulent Purpose
 - AD 10.10 - Probation Under Section 162(7)
-- AD 10.10.2.3 - Oppressive or Prejudicial Exercise of Powers
+- AD 10.10.2.3 - Exercise of Powers in Oppressive Manner
-- AD 10.10.2.4 - Conduct with Oppressive or Prejudicial Result
-- AD 10.10.22 - Business Conducted in Oppressive Manner
+- AD 10.10.2.2 - Business Conducted in Oppressive Manner
-- AD 10.10.41 - Conduct Inconsistent with Duties
+- AD 10.10.2.1 - Conduct with Oppressive or Prejudicial Result
-- AD 10.13 - Unaccounted Money - Significant Sums
-- AD 10.14 - Full Extent of Transgressions Not Yet Determined
+- AD 10.13 - Full Extent of Transgressions Not Yet Determined

 **Response Section:** "AD PARAGRAPHS 10.1 through 10.14: APPLICATION TO DECLARE RESPONDENTS DELINQUENT"